 |Alerting2 (SSRS 2016)||Yes||Yes|

-2 Requires Reporting Services 2016 in SharePoint mode.
-For more information, see Install Reporting Services SharePoint Mode.
-Starting in Reporting Services 2017, Reporting Services integration with SharePoint is no longer available.
+2 Requires SQL Server 2016 Reporting Services in SharePoint mode.
+For more information, see Install SQL Server Reporting Services in SharePoint mode.
+Starting in SQL Server 2017 Reporting Services, integration with SharePoint is no longer available.

-3 Only in Power BI Report Server and Reporting Services 2017 and later.
+3 Only in Power BI Report Server and SQL Server 2017 Reporting Services and later.

 SQL Server Express with Tools and SQL Server Express don't support SQL Server Reporting Services.

-When creating a report server database, not all editions of SQL Server can be used to host the database.
-The following table shows you which editions of the Database Engine you can use for specific editions of Reporting Services.
+When you create a report server database, not all editions of SQL Server SQL Server can be used to host the database.
+The following table shows you which editions of the Database Engine you can use for specific editions of SQL Server Reporting Services.

 |Web||Web edition (local only)|

-The following software client applications are available on the Microsoft Download center and are provided to assist you with creating business intelligence documents that run on a SQL Server instance.
+The following software client applications are available on the Microsoft Download Center.
+They help you create business intelligence documents that run on a SQL Server instance.
 When you host these documents in a server environment, use an edition of SQL Server that supports that document type.
 The following table identifies which SQL Server edition contains the server features required to host the documents created in these client applications.

-- The above table identifies the SQL Server editions that are required to enable these client tools; however these tools can access data hosted on any edition of SQL Server.
+- The preceding table identifies the SQL Server editions that are required to enable these client tools.
+However, these tools can access data hosted on any edition of SQL Server.

 - SQL Server Mobile Report Publisher is the single point for creation of mobile reports.
-Connect to a Reporting Services server to access data sources and create reports.
-Then publish them to the Reporting Services server for others in the organization to access, either on the server or on mobile devices.
-You can also use SQL Server Mobile Report Publisher stand alone with local data sources
+Connect to an SSRS server to access data sources and create reports.
+Then publish them to the SSRS server for others in the organization to access, either on the server or on mobile devices.
+You can also use SQL Server Mobile Report Publisher stand alone with local data sources.

-- Whether you are using SQL Server 2016 Reporting Services (SSRS) on-premises, Power BI in the cloud, or both as your report delivery solution you only need one mobile app to access dashboards and mobile reports on mobile devices.
+- Whether you use SQL Server 2016 Reporting Services (SSRS) on-premises, Power BI in the cloud, or both as your report delivery solution, you only need one mobile app to access dashboards and mobile reports on mobile devices.
 The Power BI apps are available for download from the Windows, iOS, or Android app stores.